Kray-G/kinx/README.md

 #### Motivation 2

-I guess almost all programmers wants a lightweight scripting language with C style syntax because it is simple, easy, and familier to them.
+I guess almost all programmers want a lightweight scripting language with C style syntax because it is simple, easy, and familier to them.

 Any other languages are also all good solution, but for me...